ChandaLab/DISC/docs/Manual.md

 | `viterbi` | Iterations of the Viterbi algorithm to identify the most likely hidden state sequence.
 We recommend 1 or 2 iterations.
 0 = do not run Viterbi. |
 |`return_k` | Force the number of states you want runDISC.m to return.
 If `return_k` > # states identified, then the # of states identified will be returned. *Note: This is not the suggested use of DISC.* |

-<a id="tutorial"></a>
+<a id="summary"></a>
-## Basic Tutorial
+## Summary

 1. Click `File`→`Load Data`
 2. Select data set you would like to load
 3. Click "Analyze All"
 4. Enter the analysis parameters for DISC you would like to use.
-6. Click "Go"
+5. Click "Go"
-7. Check the fits of the data and either "Select" or "Unselect" traces as desired.
+6. Check the fits of the data and either "Select" or "Unselect" traces as desired.
-8. If more than one channel is present, switch channels with the drop-down box.
+7. If more than one channel is present, switch channels with the drop-down box.
-9. Repeat 3-8 as needed.
+8. Repeat 3-8 as needed.
-12. Click `File`→`Save Data`
+9. Click `File`→`Save Data`
-13. Save the data in the location with the name you want.
+10. Save the data in the location with the name you want.
-14. DONE!
+11. DONE!